 Park Off Grounds

 Parking at Disneyland starts at $20 per day and depending on the time of day you arrive, your lot could be a bit of a walk from the main entrance gates.
-Save by checking out SpotHero, where some nearby hotels offer $10 all-day fares.
-The hotels average about 15 minutes walking distance from the main park entrance, which is worth it considering the money saved.
+Save by checking out SpotHero, where some nearby hotels offer all-day fares as low as $13.
+Most of the hotels are about a 15-minute walk from the main park entrance.

 Bring Your Own Food